BlockSigner/cove/site/content/english/careers/account-executive.md

 Skribble aims to simplify the lives of people and create trust in the digital world.
 Worldwide.
 Our mission is to contribute a key element that is intuitive in usage and simple to implement: digital signatures.
 We advise and support organizations in the implementation of digital signatures, so that we all are better off by trusting more, wasting less time, and safeguarding environmental resources.

 ## The Team
 Our team is highly motivated, positive and collaborates closely together.
 We are growing fast and the next step is to bring Skribble to Europe.
 We are nice, fun-loving people, working on a non-commission basis and strive to make the world a better place: one signature at a time.
 We always have each other’s backs - like a family.
-Off work, they can be found riding bikes, playing video games or chilling with family and friends.
+Off work, we can be found riding bikes, playing video games or chilling with family and friends.

 ## Your Contribution
 You help us grow Skribble in Germany by consulting enterprises on digital signing and business process digitisation.
 You are the face and brand of Skribble in the market: You listen to customers, build lasting relationships and suggest solutions tailored to their needs.
 You focus on large organisations and travel to meet them in person.